palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 #### Implementing Safe Upgrades

-To do rolling or blue/green upgrades from C1s or C2s to C4s, we thus recommend a checkpointing process that ensures that C1s (and C2s) never run concurrently with C4s.
+To do rolling or blue/green upgrades from C1s or C2s to C4s, we thus recommend a checkpointing process that ensures that C1s (and C2s) never run concurrently with C4s, and that one cannot rollback to C1s or C2s once transactions2 has been used.

 1. Upgrade the version of AtlasDB to an A3 version.
 2. Release your product (this is a C3), making this a *checkpoint release* - that is, all upgrades to subsequent versions must go through this version.
+3. Enable transactions2, and, if possible, prevent downgrades back to C1 or C2 versions once transactions2 has been used.
+It may be easier to perform an overapproximation and generally prevent downgrades from your current version back to a C1 or C2 version (even though this is more heavy-handed than strictly required).
-3. Enable transactions2, and release your product (this is a C4).
+4. Release your product (this is a C4).

 #### Downgrading from Transactions2